KnowledgeCaptureAndDiscovery/DISK-UI/docs/advanced-user-guide/questions/question-ontology.md

 #  Scientific Questions Ontology

-The Scientific Questions Ontology aims to help users on the creation of semantic representations for scientific questions (hypothesis).
+The DISK Scientific Questions Ontology provides the vocabulary to create semantic representations for scientific hypothesis or questions.

-The ontology defines the `Question` resource with the following properties:
+The ontology defines the `Question` class, with the following properties:

- - `hasQuestionTemplate`: Text representation of the question.
-Includes `SPARQL` variable names that will be replaced for appropriate options.
+ - `hasQuestionTemplate`: A brief text statement of the question.
+Includes Question Variables that will be replaced with domain concepts to create specific questions.

  - `hasQuestionPattern`: `SPARQL` like pattern that defines the semantic representation of this *Question*.